ionutbalosin/ecommerce-app/README.md

 A few, optional, TODOs for further enhancements might be:

-- implement a scheduler to reply all unprocessed/failed events
+- implement a scheduler to reply unprocessed/failed events
-- implement APIs pagination
+- implement API pagination
 - implement database bulk updates for the remaining APIs

 ## License